-As seen in Table 3a, among the companies that do not have any non-smoking policy, a restrictive attitude towards smoking is not related with asking about smoking habits during the hiring process (ch sq=0.431, p=0.512).
-Among the companies that have a non-smoking policy, however, a restrictive attitude towards smoking is positively related with asking about smoking habits during the hiring process (ch sq=9.462; p=0.002).
+As seen in Table 3b, among the companies that do not have any non-smoking policy, a restrictive attitude towards smoking is positively related with indoor smoking restrictions (ch sq=4.200, p=0.040).
+Among the companies that do not have a nonhave a non-smoking policy, however, a restrictive attitude towards smoking is positively related with asking about smoking habits during the hiring process (ch sq=9.462; p=0.002).